 B = Transom Glass Height including Frame

 If you have an oval / circular shapped transom, the measurement can be more difficult, as there are other variables.
-Having an installation professional help you with your measurement is recommended for all transoms.
 Since there are not defined industry standards for transom lights, most transoms need to be custom ordered.